 Three pairs of contestants competed in three separate minigames, always in this order:

-- Bargain Quiz - the players had to guess whether an item at a certain price was a bargain; first to three won the game and a bonus prize.
+- Bargain Quiz - The players had to guess whether an item at a certain price was a bargain; the items could be anything, from the original price of a bottle of Coca-Cola to the amount Sophia Loren owed in her tax evasion case.
+Buzzing in with the right answer won a point, a wrong answer gave a point to their opponent.
+The first to three points won the game and a bonus prize.

 The three winners then played Super Savers, where each player chose three bargain-priced prizes from a group of seven.
 The player who saved the most won the three prizes they chose, plus a grand prize.